Region 2 tournament welcomes back former EHS players

 When the NJCAA Region 2 soccer tournament returns to Enid on Thursday, it will be a reunion of sorts for several former Enid High School players.

 The collegiate soccer tournament will feature eight former EHS players, including seven on the NOC Tonkawa men’s and women’s teams alone.
-Head coach Michael DuRoy, who coaches both teams, said his program has always recruited EHS players heavily, but that this season’s numbers are pretty unusual.
+NOC Tonkawa head coach Michael DuRoy, who coaches both teams, said his program has always recruited EHS players heavily, but that this season’s numbers are pretty unusual.

-Three former Pacers are regular starters for the Lady Mavs and David Garcia is the starting center defender for the men’s team in his first season at the collegiate level.
+Three former Pacers are regular starters for the Lady Mavs, and David Garcia is the starting center back for the men’s team in his first season at the collegiate level.

 For the Lady Mavs, Rachael Chatterji, Marissa Neil and Janet Moreno have each solidified themselves as key contributors this season.
 Moreno has scored seven goals and has six assists this season.